tylerwatkins101/Disaster_Response_Project/README.md

 /data

 1. process_data.py - Python script for ETL pipeline
-2. disaster_categories.csv & disaster_messages.csv - raw data from Figure Eight
+2. disaster_categories.csv - raw data from Figure Eight
+3. disaster_messages.csv - raw data from Figure Eight
-3. DisasterResponse.db - SQL database created as part of ETL pipeline
+4. DisasterResponse.db - SQL database created as part of ETL pipeline

 /models

-4. train_classifier.py - Python script for training classification model
+5. train_classifier.py - Python script for training classification model
-5. classifier.pkl - After training model is stored in this pickle file for use with the web app
+6. classifier.pkl - After training, the model is stored in this pickle file for use with the web app

 /app